 Peter, like Cor before him, was a fearless fighter for the interest of the industry and we all owe both these men a debt of gratitude.

 Peter Piggott retired from THE COMMERCIAL AVIATION ASSOCIATION OF SOUTHERN AFRICA NPC in 2003 and was succeeded by Oliver Stratford as CEO.
 Oliver remained with the Association until September 2007, when he was succeeded by Kim Gorringe.
 With Kim’s term having ended in June 2010, and was succeeded by Leon Dillan current CEO of THE COMMERCIAL AVIATION ASSOCIATION OF SOUTHERN AFRICA NPC in January 2011, by June 2011 Leon employed JP Truter as Dep.
 CEO.
 With both of these gentlemen heading THE COMMERCIAL AVIATION ASSOCIATION OF SOUTHERN AFRICA NPC into new horizons we will leave such an appraisal to the occasion of our next milestone anniversary.

 This 75th anniversary, not only marks a major milestone in the history of the Association, but also 75 years of service to the commercials and general industry in all of its multitude of components.

 It is especially reassuring to note that many of the original companies whose founders were involved in the launch of the Association in 1944, are still members today and their current managing directors, CEO’s, Chief pilots and chief engineers serve on the affiliate associations to the benefit of all our members.

-“Many happy returns, THE COMMERCIAL AVIATION ASSOCIATION OF SOUTHERN AFRICA NPC”, and we hope that future generations ao aviators will do their bit to ensure that his Association is still around in another sixty-five years’ time.
+“Many happy returns, THE COMMERCIAL AVIATION ASSOCIATION OF SOUTHERN AFRICA NPC”, and we hope that future generations of aviators will do their bit to ensure that this Association is still around in another seventy-five years’ time.